 Failover Options

-✓ Wait for user to initiate failover Shutdown source server Failover shares
+Wait for user to initiate failover Shutdown source server Failover shares

-Pre-failover script
+Target scripts

-Script file: Arguments:
+Pre-failover script: Arguments:

-c:\scripts\prefailover.bat arg1, arg2

-Delay until script completes
+Delay failover until script completes

-Post-failover script

-Script file: Arguments:
+Post-failover script: Arguments:

 - Wait for user to initiate failover-By default, the cutover process will wait for you to initiate it, allowing you to control when cutover occurs.
 When a cutover occurs, the job will wait in the Protecting state for you to manually initiate the cutover process.
-Disable this option only if you want cutover to occur immediately after the mirror is complete. - Shutdown source server-Specify if you want to shut down the source server, if it is still running, before the source is cutover to the target, This option prevents identity conflicts on the network in those cases where the source and target are still both running and communicating. - Failover shares-If desired, you can cutover shares to the target.
+Disable this option only if you want cutover to occur immediately after the mirror is complete. - Shutdown source server-Specify if you want to shut down the source server, if it is still running, before the source is cutover to the target, This option prevents identity conflicts on the network in those cases where the source and target are still both running and communicating. - Failover shares-If desired, you can mirror and replicate data from your source shares to the target.
+During cutover, these shares will be added to the target.
+Keep in mind that additional steps may be needed after cutover to redirect users and/or applications to the shares on the new server.
+For example, you may need to rename the new server to the same name as the original server or you may need to update login scripts for the new server name.

 Automatic share cutover only occurs for standard Windows file system shares.
 Other shares must be configured for cutover through the failover scripts or created manually on the target.
-See Macintosh shares on page 438 or NFS Shares on page 439 for more information.
+See Macintosh shares on page 430 or NFS Shares on page 431 for more information.